 The role of traditional procurement teams is changing.

 By definition, procurement experts are typically responsible for obtaining goods and services based on a company’s needs.
 However, these days, their role is expanding and they’re also in charge of staying on top of supply market trends and understanding how these can affect the business.
 Companies rely on them to use their expertise and insight to create new growth strategies and help them remain competitive.
 Procurement teams are also key players in business expansions with significant supply chain impact.

 Given the importance of their role, it’s crucial that companies set their procurement team up to succeed.
 Here are five ways you can do just that:

 - Be transparent

-Be very clear on what you expect from your employees.
+Be very clear about what you expect from your employees.
 This goes a long way towards getting the job done; especially for team members who juggle as many functions in the company as procurement professionals.

 Procurement teams should know exactly what the company needs from them to ensure that they are focused on the right priorities.
 It helps to involve them in major company decisions as early in the process as is feasible so that their daily priorities don’t inadvertently drift too far from the company’s long-term strategic direction –.